Kevin Bjorke

-Kevin Allen Bjorke is an artist, photographer, writer, and media evangelist for NVIDIA Corporation, based in the Silicon Valley.
+Kevin Allen Bjorke is an American artist, photographer, writer, and media evangelist for NVIDIA Corporation, based in the Silicon Valley.
 His work has ranged from print advertising to video games, major motion pictures to computer books and fiction.
 He has been a regular art lecturer at events such as SIGGRAPH since the mid-1980s.

 Education

 Bjorke graduated from California Institute of the Arts, splitting his program between the School of Film/Video (with emphasis on cinematography) and the School of Theatre (acting).
 He also spent time at UCLA, USC, the University of Minnesota, and AFI.

 Career

 Film work

 Bjorke supervised imaging and lighting for the films Final Fantasy: The Spirits Within and The Last Flight of the Osiris.
-He was a technical director and lead layout artist for the films A Bug's Life and Toy Story, and built the 3D graphics studio and software for the film adaptation of Super Mario Brothers.
-He has worked extensively in television, is a member of ATAS and IATSE and has won a number of awards for his TV commercials and rock videos for artists such as Mick Jagger.
+He was also a technical director and lead layout artist for the films A Bug's Life and Toy Story.
+Additionally, he built the 3D graphics studio and software for the film adaptation of Super Mario Bros..
+He has worked extensively in television, is a member of ATAS and IATSE, and has won a number of awards for his TV commercials and rock videos for artists like Mick Jagger.
 Awards have included film festivals "Best Animation" awards, Billboard Awards, and multiple consecutive Clio Awards.
-In the 1990s he worked at length in Paris with Philippe Druillet on a feature-animated film based on Lone Sloane, which was shelved after budget difficulties for the sponsoring studio Acteurs Auteurs Associés/Soprofilms.
+In the 1990s, he worked at length in Paris with Philippe Druillet on a feature-animated film based on Lone Sloane, which was shelved after budget difficulties for the sponsoring studio Acteurs Auteurs Associés/Soprofilms.